Kantis/kapper/README.md

 Command-query separation becomes natural, since there is no relationship between reading and writing data tied to some "entity" class.

 ## Usage
+> Note: This library is in the concept stage.
+The API is highly likely to change, and the compiler plugin is work in progress.

 ### JDBC
 Create a JDBC connection and construct a `Mikrom` instance: